FlyingFathead/dvr-yolov8-detection/README.md

 ## Features

 - Real-time object detection from RTMP streams
-   - (the source can be any IP camera or loopback USB device, OBS Studio, etc.)
+   - The source can be any IP camera or loopback USB device sent to RTMP
+   - (This can be done with i.e. OBS Studio, etc.)
-- Real-time object detection features audio alerts over TTS using `pyttsx3`
+- Audio alerts for real-time detections over TTS using `pyttsx3`
-- Can also be ran using batch processing of video files for object detection.
+- Batch processing mode for video files for offline object/human/animal detection.
 - Customizable confidence threshold for detections.
 - Option to skip rescaling of video frames.
 - Logs detection details.